philzook58/philzook58.github.io/_posts/2024-01-15-harrison-handbook-in-python-pt-i.md

 The Handbook of Practical Logic and Automated Reasoning is quite a book.
 You can find the ocaml code extracted here <https://www.cl.cam.ac.uk/~jrh13/atp/>.
 I really am just going straight down the files and translating them very directly.
 It's pretty mindless.
 I do think there is value in converting such things though.
 I remember distinctly a time I was quite comfortable in Haskell, but has never used OCaml.
 Of course I could kind of read code like this, but it takes comprehension down to 70% let's say.
 If you only know python, it becomes even harder.
 But the true contents is not language specific.

 I'm doing this in a jupyter notebook in vs code and outputting to markdown via `jupyter nbconvert --to markdown myfile.ipynb`.
-Actually, I don't even have to do this.
-Jekyll is figuring it out somehow.
-Nice.

 # Syntax Trees and Parsing